aws-powertools/powertools-lambda-typescript/docs/getting-started/lambda-layers.md

 - **Version synchronization**: Keep your local development dependencies in sync with the Lambda Layer version to maintain consistency

 Following these practices prevents version conflicts that can cause unexpected behavior, such as failed `instanceof` checks or inconsistent behavior between your local development environment and the Lambda execution environment.

+???+ note "AWS SDK v3 is no longer included in the layer"

+    Layer version `49` is the last one to bundle AWS SDK v3 clients; later versions do not include any `@aws-sdk/*` package.

+    The layer is mounted at `/opt/nodejs/node_modules`, which takes precedence over the runtime's own copy, so the bundled clients were picked up by your function code as well.
+Since the layer only ever included a subset of the SDK, this could leave you with mismatched SDK packages at runtime.

+    Install the clients your code needs as regular dependencies and bundle them with your function, or rely on the copy the Lambda Node.js runtime provides.